jwulf/zeebe-exporter-demo/README.md

 {
 ```

-5. If your IDE supports it, use code completion to implement the methods you need to implement the `Exporter`:
+5. If your IDE supports it, use code completion to implement the methods you need to fulfil the `Exporter` interface:

 ```java
 public class DemoExporter implements Exporter {